HomerReid/scuff-em/doc/docs/reference/FAQ.md

 job is running on its own set of 8 cores and not interfering with the other jobs.

-# Compiling C++ API codes
+## Compiling C++ API codes

-I think I need to write a standalone program that uses the *libscuff* API to setup and solve a scattering problem.
++   I think I need to write a standalone program that uses the *libscuff* API to setup and solve a scattering problem.
 Where can I find a simple example of such a program to get me started?

-A. Look in the directory ``share/scuff-em/examples/PlateWithHole`` within your <span class=SC>scuff-em</span> installation.
+A: Look in the directory ``share/scuff-em/examples/PlateWithHole`` within your <span class=SC>scuff-em</span> installation.
    There you will find a simple API code and a reference makefile (`Makefile.manual`) that you can customize for your system.

 [MaterialUnits]:               /reference/Materials.md#Parsed

+<a name="HighlyStructuredMeshes"></a>
+## Automatic detection of equivalent edge pairs in highly structured meshes

++   Why is it best to use structured meshes (i.e. meshes containing many identical triangles) whenever possible?

+A: Because <span class=SC>scuff-em</span> is equipped with functionality for *automatic detection of equivalent edge pairs*.
+This feature, available since <span class=SC>scuff-em</span> version 0.99 (June 2018), can yield enormous reductions---tenfold or more---in the cost of assembling the system matrix for geometries with highly structured meshes.
+   (Further documentation of this new feature is coming!)

 {!Links.md!}